docker-hy/docker-hy.github.io/data/part-1/section-6.md

 </exercise>

-The next three exercises will start a larger project that we will configure in parts 2 and 3.
+The following three exercises will start a larger project that we will configure in parts 2 and 3.
 They will require you to use everything you've learned up until now.
+If you need to modify a Dockerfile in some later exercises, feel free to do it on top of the Dockerfiles you create here.

 <exercise name="Exercise 1.12: Hello, frontend!">

 <b style="color:firebrick;">This exercise is mandatory</b>

-A good developer creates well written READMEs that can be used to create Dockerfiles with ease.
+A good developer creates well-written READMEs.
+Such that they can be used to create Dockerfiles with ease.

 Clone, fork or download the project from [https://github.com/docker-hy/material-applications/tree/main/example-frontend](https://github.com/docker-hy/material-applications/tree/main/example-frontend).